ShabbirHasan1/fastcert/README.md

 **No.** fastcert is designed for development and testing only.
 Never use these certificates in production environments.
 The CA key is stored locally without additional protection, making it unsuitable for production use.

-### How is this different from fastcert?

-fastcert is a Rust implementation inspired by fastcert.
-The main differences:
-- Written in Rust instead of Go
-- Similar command-line interface and behavior
-- Cross-platform support for macOS, Linux, and Windows
-- Automatic trust store integration

 ### Can I use this for internal services?